immense/Remotely/README.md

 	* This includes the Hosting Bundle for Windows, which allows you to run ASP.NET Core in IIS.
 * Obtain a copy of the server files, either by building (above) or downloading the Windows server package from the website.
 * Put the server files into your IIS site folder.
+* Change values in appsettings.json for your environment.
+* If using SQLite configuration, make sure the ApplicationPool's account has write access to the DB file location.
+* After creating your account on the website, you can set "AllowSelfRegistration" to false in appsettings.json to disable registration.
 * An SSL certificate for HTTPS is recommended.
 You can install one for free using Let's Encrypt.
 	* Resources: https://letsencrypt.org/, https://certifytheweb.com/
 * Documentation for hosting in IIS can be found here: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/index?view=aspnetcore-2.2